 Loans not meeting the criteria above, and that are analyzed individually as part of the above described process, are considered to be pass rated loans.
-As of December 31, 2023, there were no 1-4 family loans in process of foreclosure.
-As of December 31, 2023 and 2022, and based on the most recent analysis performed, the risk category of loans by class of loans is as follows:
+As of December 31, 2024 and 2023, respectively, there were no 1-4 family loans in process of foreclosure.
+As of December 31, 2024 and 2023, and based on the most recent analysis performed, the risk category of loans by class of loans is as follows: